Choosing a Good Reload

 There may not be much difference in the performance of the two powders, but for the sake of this article let's say that the H4831 load shot slightly more regular groups that averaged 1.25" at 100 yards and impacted pretty close to the same place as the Hornady factory loads.
 The velocity at 15 feet, according to my Chrony, averaged 3040 fps and the extreme spread was satisfyingly small.

 Okay!
-Now I will load a full box of reloads to verify those initial findings, and if the results are similar, I have found my standard reload.
+I will load a full box of reloads to verify those initial findings and if the results are similar, I have found my standard reload.
 I now have both a factory load and a reload tailored to my rifle and suitable for my purposes.
 Life is good.